treolabs/treopim/docs/en/faq/product-marketing.md

 In “TreoPIM Price” there is a standard field of the Price type.
 It is possible to create and use several such fields.

-If you plan a complicated price management with graduated prices, different currencies etc., please use our module “Advanced Prices”.
+If you plan a complicated price management with graduated prices, different currencies etc., please use our module “Pricing”.